Benefits of a Reverse Mortgage

 Advantages of Purchasing a Home With a Reverse Mortgage

 Leveraging the use of a Home Equity Conversion Mortgage during the process of downsizing or relocating to a new home can benefit your financial picture for the rest of your retirement.
 How can you utilize the benefits of reverse mortgages and purchase a home in places like Reno?
 The first step towards your plan is to get in touch with a Certified Reverse Mortgage Professional®, like Chris Handy.
-As a local Reno Certified Reverse Mortgage Professional®, he will help you thoroughly understand what a Home Equity Conversion Mortgage.
+Reverse mortgage professionals will help you thoroughly understand what a Home Equity Conversion Mortgage.
 Remember, a Home Equity Conversion Mortgage is simply a reverse mortgage for seniors with no required payments.
 The senior qualifies for a certain % of the home’s value for this loan.
 The same method can be applied to a home purchase.
 Reverse mortgage lenders will provide a percentage of the home’s value, and the buyer brings in the rest in the form of a down payment.

 - Increase your buying power.
 Homebuyers often pay cash with the goal of having no mandatory mortgage payments.
 If a home buyer has $300,000 maximum to pay towards a new home, they might be able to look at homes that are $600,000+ and still accomplish that same goal of no monthly payments.